kbroniek/leave-system/README.md

 1. Clone the project

-2. Open a terminal and move to the directory with the project `cd LeaveSystem\LeaveSystem`
+2. Open a terminal and move to the directory with the project `cd LeaveSystem\LeaveSystem.Web`

 3. Use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli) to log in to Azure `az login --allow-no-subscriptions`